- Degree Progress Advising Checklist

 All COMM courses must be taken for a letter grade, unless otherwise offered.*

-* Special Grade Policy for Spring 2020 and Fall 2020: Due to the disruptions caused by the COVID-19 Pandemic, Communication majors and minors are permitted to take their required classes S/U if the instructor offers it as a grading option.
+* Special Grade Policy for Spring 2020, Fall 2020, and Spring 2021: Due to the disruptions caused by the COVID-19 Pandemic, Communication majors and minors are permitted to take their required classes S/U if the instructor offers it as a grading option.

 COMM 4940 (Special Topics) maybe be repeated for credits when the topics are different.